R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 # Network-Traffic-Analysis-with-Wireshark
 A write up on my journey to understand how to analyse network traffic with packet sniffers.
+Mainly wireshark

 # Objective